-Alternative 2 includes construction of a 500 lf tribar revetment.
+Alternative 2 includes construction of a 450 lf tribar revetment.
 The revetment would consist of compacted fill as the foundation and base grade, a geotextile filter fabric, a double layer of underlayer stone, a single layer of 1-ton concrete tribar.
 The stone sizing of the underlayer was determined to be 100-300 lbs. stone.
-At the specified 1.5H:1V slope, the revetment is expected to be 33 ft wide, extending towards the ocean, with a crest elevation of +10 ft MSL.
+At the specified 1.5H:1V slope, the revetment is expected to be 29 ft wide, extending towards the ocean, with a crest elevation of +13 ft MSL (2022 datum).
 After construction, the area behind the revetment would be backfilled to the crest of the structure and the excavated area in front of the revetment would be regraded to match the existing beach profile.
+OMRR&R activities associated with Alternative 2 may include the replacement of damaged armor units, structure repair due to slope failure, crest repair due to erosion of backfill, tieback repair due to flanking, vegetation removal, and filling to address settling.
 Figure 12 shows the design for Alternative 2: Tribar Revetment.